Top New Diet Trends for 2021

 Paleo-Inspired Whole Foods Diet

-The Paleo-inspired whole foods diet plan has been around for a decade now and is still holding on strong.
+The Paleo-inspired whole foods diet plan has been around for a decade and is still strong.
 The plan suggests we start eating as cavemen did, which includes foods such as berries, fish, chicken, meat, nuts, and other foods that are considered hunter-gathered.
 Moreover, the diet encourages individuals to take on high proteins that are grass-fed or free-range.